Last updated: 19 November, 2025

 Side Effects Can Cause Fatigue

 Potential side effects include diarrhoea, being sick and nausea, which can increase the risk of dehydration and electrolyte imbalances.
-Both of which can cause tiredness and fatigue.
+Both of these can cause tiredness and fatigue.

 Mounjaro Might Affect Your Sleep Cycle

-Mounjaro works by sending signals to the hypothalamus, an area of your brain that produces hormones that control hunger, body temperature and mood.
+Mounjaro works by sending signals to the area of your brain that produces hormones controlling hunger, body temperature and mood.

-The hypothalamus also regulates sleep and wakefulness, so it’s possible the medication could be impacting your sleep-wake cycle.
+This area (the hypothalamus) also regulates sleep and wakefulness.
+So it’s possible the medication could be impacting your sleep-wake cycle.

 Your Blood Sugar is Low

-While Mounjaro doesn’t directly cause hypoglycaemia (low blood sugar), there is some association between GLP-1 medications and low blood sugar.
+Mounjaro doesn’t directly cause low blood sugar.
+However, there is some association between GLP-1 receptor agonists and low blood sugar.

-If you’re using GLP-1 pens to treat type 2 diabetes alongside sulphonylurea and/or insulin medication, low blood sugar is a common drug interaction.
-Malnutrition can also lead to low blood sugar, so you could experience hypoglycaemia if you’re undereating on Mounjaro.
+Malnutrition can also lead to low blood sugar.
+So you could experience it if you’re undereating on Mounjaro.

-Symptoms of low blood sugar may include feeling tired or weak, as well as headaches, dizziness and feeling cold and hungry.
-If you suspect you have low blood sugar, get in contact with your healthcare provider.
+Symptoms of low blood sugar may include feeling tired or weak, as well as headaches, dizziness and hunger.
+You may also feel cold, as your body struggles to regulate body heat.
+If you think you have low blood sugar, contact your healthcare provider.

-Eating enough nutrient-dense foods is one of the best ways to combat fatigue.
+Eating enough nutrient-dense foods is one of the best ways to combat fatigue on weight loss medications.
+Avoid skipping meals completely.

-“Even if you aren’t able to eat large portions, prioritise nutrient-dense foods to provide essential vitamins and minerals that help maintain your energy levels,” Laura advises.
+“Even if you aren’t able to eat large portions, focus on nutrient-dense foods.
+This will provide essential vitamins and minerals that help maintain your energy levels,” Laura advises.

 “Incorporate a variety of fruits, vegetables, whole grains, lean proteins and healthy fats into your meals.
 This way you can ensure you’re getting the necessary nutrients to support your body.”